tnebooks/12th-physics/content.en/docs/magnetism-and-magnetic-effects-of-electric-current/introduction-to-magnetism.md

 B = \sqrt{B_{H}^{2} + B_{V}^{2}} = 0.3\mathrm{G}
 $$

-**Aurora Borealis and Aurora Australis**

-People living at high latitude regions (near Arctic or Antarctic) might experience dazzling coloured natural lights across the night sky.
-This ethereal display on the sky is known as aurora borealis (northern lights) or aurora australis (southern lights).
-These lights are often called as polar lights.
-The lights are seen above the magnetic poles of the northern and southern hemispheres.
-They are called as "Aurora borealis" in the north and "Aurora australis" in the south.
-This occurs as a result of interaction between the gaseous particles in the Earth's atmosphere with highly charged particles released from the Sun's atmosphere through solar wind.
-These particles emit light due to collision and variations in colour are due to the type of the gas particles that take part in the collisions.
-A pale yellowish – green colour is produced when the ionized oxygen takes part in the collision and a blue or purplish – red aurora is produced due to ionized nitrogen molecules.

 ### Basic properties of magnets

 Some basic terminologies and properties used in describing bar magnet.